OpenSLAM-org/openslam_g2o/README.txt

 g2o is licensed under LGPL version 3, whereas the GUI g2o_viewer is licensed under GPL version 3.
-See the g2o/doc folder for the full text of the licenses.
+See the doc folder for the full text of the licenses.

 g2o is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of